Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 - SMU is 4-2-0 against the spread this year.

-- The Mustangs have been underdogs by 1 point or more once this year and covered the spread.
+- The Mustangs covered the spread in their only game when underdogs by 1 point or more.

-- SMU has gone over the point total in 50% of its opportunities this year (three times in six games with a set point total).
+- SMU's games this year have hit the over three times in six opportunities (50%).

-- SMU is 4-2 against the spread and 7-0 overall in games when it scores more than 17.3 points.
+- SMU is 4-2 against the spread and 7-0 overall when the team scores more than 17.3 points.

 - The Mustangs have 10 giveaways this season, while the Cougars have 13 takeaways .